Rolandas Paksas: Mayor of Vilnius and Prime Minister

 Rolandas Paksas began his political journey in the early 1990s as a member of the Democratic Labour Party of Lithuania (LDDP), which was considered left-leaning.
 In 1995, Paksas made a significant shift in his political alignment, joining the conservative Homeland Union (Lithuanian Conservatives), which was a major move toward the right wing of the Lithuanian political spectrum.
 In 1997, he was elected to the Vilnius City Council and subsequently became the Mayor of Vilnius, a position he held until 1999.

-In May 1999, following the resignation of Prime Minister Gediminas Vagnorius, President Valdas Adamkus nominated Paksas to replace him.
+In May 1999, following the resignation of prime minister Gediminas Vagnorius, President Valdas Adamkus nominated Paksas to replace him.
 At the time, the Homeland Union held 68 seats in the Seimas and had formed a coalition with the Lithuanian Christian Democratic Party, making up a majority of 81 seats in the 138-seat parliament.
 This coalition was crucial in securing Paksas's appointment as prime minister.

 Paksas formally assumed the position of prime minister in June 1999, heading the ninth post-independence government of Lithuania.
 However, his term as prime minister was short-lived, lasting only five months.
 In October 1999, Paksas resigned from the position due to a dispute over the privatization of Mažeikių Nafta, Lithuania's largest oil refinery, which was sold to a US-based oil company.
 The deal and the way it was handled created significant internal political friction.
 Following his resignation, Paksas was appointed as Special Assignments Envoy to President Adamkus.

 After departing from the Homeland Union, Paksas joined the Liberal Union of Lithuania (LLS), a centrist party.
 In April 2000, he returned as the Mayor of Vilnius.
 Later in 2000, he became Prime Minister once again, after being appointed to head Lithuania's 11th Cabinet.
 Paksas held the position from November 2000 to June 2001.
 His second term was also marked by disagreements within the coalition, which led to his departure.

-In March 2002, Paksas took a bold step by founding the Liberal Democratic Party, marking a significant shift in his political career as he positioned himself as a populist and reformist figure in Lithuanian politics.